ltaylor2/finalproject/README.md

     ## 3 0 0 F -

-Note that some of these models might have implications for the broader connection between DPM evolution and perspectives such as sexual selection theory.
-For example, the “equal asymmetric rates ordered” model would allow for the evolutionary rate of stage gains to outweight the rate of stage losses – this ratcheting of a sexual character might be expected from e.g., Fisher’s runaway process (Fisher 1930).
+Note that some of these models might have implications for the broader connection between DPM evolution and e.g., sexual selection theory.
+For example, the “Equal Asymmetric Ordered” model would allow for the rate of stage gains to outweigh the rate of stage losses – this ratcheting of a sexual character might be expected from e.g., Fisher’s runaway process (Fisher 1930).

 The transition rates which maximize the likelihood of the data were estimated with the `fitMk` method in phytools (Revell 2012).
 The table